More Toys & Books

 vii.)
 Walt Disney "Spoon Sitters" and "Jungle Book" Cereal Premiums

 Shown below is a set of four brightly-colored "Disney" cereal premium figures.
-These characters could either be used as "spoon sitters" (they had a groove located underneath each figure for a spoon's handle to slide through) or as "cereal bowl sitters" (hanging on to the edge of the bowl with their two hands).
+These characters could either be used as "spoon sitters" (they had a groove located underneath each figure for a spoon's handle to slide through) or as "cereal bowl sitters" (hanging on to the edge of the bowl with their two curved hands) or as "pencil toppers."
 The four Disney characters in the first series were: Pluto, Mickey Mouse, Donald Duck and Goofy.

 Later still, yet another series of "spoon sitter" figures was released, based on the Disney "Winnie-the-Pooh" movie.
-Those figures were also distributed by means of premiums inside of Canadian cereal boxes.
+Those figures were also distributed as premiums inside of Canadian cereal boxes.

 With the popularity of these "spoon sitters" as cereal premiums, McDonald's Restaurants also issued their own series of similar-scale "spoon sitters" as fast food premiums, based on Ronald McDonald and the other McDonald's characters.

-A slightly different design of "bowl sitters" was released following the 1967 Disney "Jungle Book" movie.
+A different design of "bowl sitters" was manufactured following the release of the 1967 Disney "Jungle Book" movie.
 These premiums were similar in nature to the figures found in the then popular "Barrel of Monkeys" game, as they possessed curved appendages with which to link onto objects, or to one another.
 Shown below are the six figures in this series: Baloo, the Bear; Buzzie, the Vulture; Kaa, the Snake; Bagheera, the Panther; King Louie, the Orangutan; and Mowgli, a young boy.

 viii.)
 Kellogg's "Soldiers of the Ages" Cereal Premium Figures

 Shown below are nine Kellogg's "Soldiers of the Ages" figures in 7 different poses.
-These premium figures were molded in either "gold" or "silver" colors.
-The photo depicts (back row to front): 1 Swiss Crossbowman, 2 Foreign Legionnaires, 1 U.S. 7th Cavalryman, 1 Zulu Warrior, 1 Mexican Warrior, 1 Spanish Conquistador, 2 Vikings.
+These premium figures were molded in either "gold" or "silver" plastic.
+The photo depicts (back row to front): 1 Swiss Crossbowman, 2 Foreign Legionnaires, 1 U.S. 7th Cavalryman, 1 Zulu Warrior, 1 Mexican Warrior, 1 Spanish Conquistador and 2 Vikings.

-(Note: Pictured on the far left is a white "Nabisco" Davy Crockett figure that I purchased in the U.S. and that was never offered as a premium inside a Canadian cereal box - to the best of my knowledge, that is.)
+Note: Pictured on the far left in the photo is a white "Nabisco" Davy Crockett figure which I purchased in the U.S. and was never offered as a premium inside a Canadian cereal box (to the best of my knowledge.)

 ix.)
 Kellogg's "Lido" Cowboys and Indians